With An Epic Low Of 9 Points, Under Armour Has UN's SDGs Butchered, But It's Dusting Itself Up

 The American activewear giant Under Armour (UA), is under the radar when it comes to breaches between their proposals and implementation.
 UA Inc.'s sustainability plans resolve to include social, environmental, health, safety and corporate responsibility.
 But their impact is being widely criticized.

 In 2019, the Carbon Disclosure Project (CDP) reported that 54% of textile and apparel companies (UA included) held back crucial environment-related info requested by investors or purchasers.
 This sector exacerbates global water scarcity through excessive freshwater consumption and subsequent contribution to water pollution.
 Thus, with a non-public disclosure rule, there is no evidence that these companies take initiatives to curb the problem at hand.
-Founded in 2000, the CDP is a non-profit organisation that runs an international disclosure network for companies, cities, investors, states and regions to keep tabs on their environmental impacts.
+Founded in 2000, the CDP is a non-profit organization that runs an international disclosure network for companies, cities, investors, states, and regions to keep tabs on their environmental impacts.
 Thus, in short, it keeps stock of environmental reporting.
 Disclosing through CDP allows companies to build trust and credibility by benchmarking themselves against their peers in the race towards sustainable consumption.

 Companies that measure their environmental risk are better able to manage it strategically.
 And those that are transparent and disclose this information are providing decision makers with access to a critical source of global data that delivers the evidence and insight required to drive action.

 The annual report (2020) of UA Inc. claims the usage of chemicals and petroleum-based raw materials for their products; hence a lack of efforts to shift from traditional materials to more sustainable eco-friendly raws.